conjurer-rich/flow-decision-records/pages/docs/playbook.md

 This approach builds trust and speeds up progress—without falling into design-by-committee.

-## 6. Communicating and Acting on the Decision
+## 6. Communicating and acting on the decision

 Once the FDR is finalized: